LanaGavris/N.L.P-Project/README.md

 2. Human-in-the-Loop Validation: We then manually curated and verified a high-quality Gold Dataset of 100 diversified claim pairs to serve as the absolute ground truth for testing.

-3. BERT Fine-Tuning
-We fine-tune a BERT (bert-base-uncased) model for contradiction detection.
+3. BERT Fine-Tuning: We fine-tune a BERT (bert-base-uncased) model for contradiction detection.

 Model Input: